VincentWGan/New-Venture-Creation-with-ChatGPT/index.md

 permalink: /
 ---

-# Gain a edge on your new venture creation
+# Gain an edge on your new venture creation
 {: .fs-9 }

-This guide helps you have a jumpstart on your new venture creation with ChatGPT.
+This guide aims to help you jump-start your new venture creation with ChatGPT.
 {: .fs-6 .fw-300 }